William Young (Wisconsin politician): Senator

 Young was nominated by the Democrats as State senator for the 22nd District in fall 1867.
 Young had a "splendid military record" and was well known in this county where he resided.

 He died in 1890 and is buried South Medina Cemetery, located about ½ mile south of Medina.

 Family life

-With his wife Nancy Young (1826 – 1909), he had a daughter Mary Adelia Young (later McIntyre) (1846 – 1934).
-William was the second of seven siblings: John Henry Young (1820 – 1873), Sarah Ann Young (1824 – 1918), Margarett Young (1827 – 1910), Isaac Young (1828 – ?)
-Jane Louisa Young (1832 – 1902) and Mary Adelia Young (1838 – 1890).
+With his wife Nancy Young, he had a daughter Mary Adelia Young (later McIntyre).